rabbitControl/RCP/RCPSpecification.md

 RCP string: [RCP Int](#RCP-Int) size prefix followd by UTF-8 string-data.

-## Multilanguage string:
+## RCP language string:

-RCP supports multiple languages by using multi-language strings.
-A `Multilanguage string` contains multiple versions of the string in different languages.
+RCP supports multiple languages by using RCP language string.
+A `RCP language string` contains multiple versions of the string in different languages.
 Each language is prefixed with a [ISO 639-3](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes) language-code or `any` for no specific language.

 All the languages are transmitted at once.
 We decided to favour this over a different approach where languages would need to be declared and translations would need to be fetched when switching a language in a frontend.